damiib/TechBlog/README.md

 brown@MacBook-Pro ReadMe-Generator % npm.start
 ?
 What is the name of your project?
 TechBlog
 ?
 What is your GitHub user name?
-DamiiB
+Sheluvsdesign
 ?
-What is your email? damlbro013@gmail.com
+What is your email? a@gmail.com
 ?
 Describe your project?
 The project is a TechBlog that you can create post in.
 You can edit your post and delete your poste.
 You can also create a new post if you like to.
 This blog allows you to view all blogs that have been posted.
 It is easy to navigate.
 You must sign up before and login before posting.
 If you do not sign up, you will not be able to post on this blog.
 ?
 What are the installation instructions?
 I insta lled express and inquirer